The Brotherhood (rap group): 1995 + Elementalz

 In 1995 the band signed to Virgin, with whom they released a 12" EP, Alphabetical Response, the same year, accompanied by a music video shot in mainly in black and white.
 The video features the band members rapping often in silhouette or side lit, with superimposed frames and graphics in a composition that achieves a stark noir feel.
 The contrast with the predominant commercial stateside rap video styles could not have been more pronounced.
 Nonetheless, comparisons to Cypress Hill and House of Pain continued throughout the band's career.
 NME described "Alphabetical Response" as a track "where a Speak and Spell Machine and eerie childlike synths weave through hotstepping beats".
 The success of Alphabetical Response was followed up with the track "One Shot", which probably remains the band's biggest release to date.
 The accompanying video (which was shot in Woolwich Arsenal) again featured stark, moody black and white shots of the band, whether following an apparent gunshot victim on a hospital trolley, or rapping in bleak sidelit settings.
 Locations include underneath a typical grey London skyline on the roof of a towerblock of some description.
-Their most critically acclaimed release came with the shape of their next album, 'Elementalz' in 1996, which took two years to produce,.
+Their most critically acclaimed release came with the shape of their next album, 'Elementalz' in 1996, which took two years to produce.
 The track "Punk Funk" was released as a CD single and remix, followed up with a 12", Mad Headz, in the same year.
-NME and Melody Maker in particular responded to the album release by hailing the band as "the saviours of UK Hip Hop" and the album as "a staggering achievement in British music".Neil Braddock.
-1996.
-Punk Funk.
-NME.
+NME and Melody Maker in particular responded to the album release by hailing the band as "the saviours of UK Hip Hop" and the album as "a staggering achievement in British music".
 Lyrically the album had an undeniable UK feel, "amid smoky loops and beats" with "a sumptuous blunted groove".
 UK samples included Brian Auger and Welsh diva Shirley Bassey, peppered with unique UK lyrical references: “It's about dealing with your own backyard because there’s enough here to deal with…We’re talking about vibes.
 We’re talking about Playschool, Jackanory, Chorlton & The Wheelies, you get me?
 When we say those references, it will tickle you”.
 The band's take on hip hop drew on the DIY ethos of original punk. "’We see UK hip-hop as having similar boundaries as punk...
 "When it first arrived in the '70s, you could put whatever you wanted on a record … They were talking about exactly what's going on.
 There's nothing like that at the moment, apart from hip-hop.".
 Mr Dexter cited a chance meeting with Johnny Rotten at an anti-apartheid rally ten years earlier as instrumental in keeping the sound real.
 "He said to me: 'If you're gonna rap, do it your way.
 Don't do it like an American.
 Stick to what you know about in England.’”.